LillyParker/VCF_to_PCA_IBS/README.md

 # Swiftfox
-Code to import vcf files into R, run PCA to confirm species identity and estimate pairwise kinship
+Code to import FAECES* vcf files into R, run PCA to confirm species identity and estimate pairwise kinship

 Required packages to install: